 Before the injection, your doctor will discuss the procedure with you.
 Your doctor will either obtain your consent before the injection or confirm this consent if it was previously given.

 The treatment will take place in a dedicated area with trained personnel.
 An X-ray machine (or other forms of image guidance) will be used to enable accurate injection.

 The following usually happens:

 - The doctor will direct the injections to the area(s) suspected to be a source of pain.
 When the injections are made; you may feel pressure, tightness or a pushing sensation.
-If there is any discomfort, do let the doctor know
+If there is any discomfort, let the doctor know.